LaWebcapsule/directus9/docs/extensions/operations.md

 ::: warning Extension Id

-The extension id needs to be identical for both entrypoints in order for Directus to recognize them as part of the same extension.
+The extension id needs to be identical for both entrypoints in order for Directus9 to recognize them as part of the same extension.

 :::